 With a higher percentage of our citizens behind bars than any other nation in the world, now is the time for some American soul searching.
 What has happened here?
 A growing chorus of voices are questioning the prison-industrial complex, including some unlikely dissenters.
 Ironically, sentencing a Republican to prison may be one of the most effective ways to draw attention to the crisis, as this article about former Pennsylvania attorney general and ex-con Ernie Preate makes clear.

-But the African American community-faced with one in three twentysomething young men in prison, awaiting trial, or on probation-can't wait for the rest of the nation to mull over the issue.
-It needs immediate alternatives such as restorative justice programs, described in the NAACP magazine The Crisis, which offer a hopeful and less punitive approach to juvenile crime.
+But the African American community-faced with one in three twentysomething young men in prison, awaiting trial, or on probation-can’t wait for the rest of the nation to mull over the issue.
+It needs immediate alternatives such as restorative justice programs, described in the NAACP magazine The Crisis, which offer a hopeful and less punitive approach to juvenile crime.-The Editors

 Ernie Preate’s epiphany came the first time he shuffled through the chow line at the federal prison camp in Duluth, Minnesota.
 As Pennsylvania’s former attorney general, Preate obviously knew that a disproportionate number of minorities end up behind bars.
 But, serving time himself for mail fraud, Preate, who is white, saw that table after table in the minimum-security facility’s dining hall was filled with African American and Hispanic men-most of them serving time for drug offenses.